-The A29002 is a 5.0 volt-only Flash memory organized as 262,144 bytes of 8 bits each.
-The A29002 offers the RESET function, but it is not available on A290021.
-The 256 Kbytes of data are further divided into seven sectors for flexible sector erase capability.
-The 8 bits of data appear on I/O0 -I/O7 while the addresses are input on A0 to A17.
-The A29002 is offered in 32-pin PLCC, TSOP, and PDIP packages.
-This device is designed to be programmed in-system with the standard system 5.0 volt VCC supply.
+The A29800 is a 5.0 volt only Flash memory organized as 1048,576 bytes of 8 bits or 524,288 words of 16 bits each.
+The A29800 offers the \overline{RESET} function.
+The 1024 Kbytes of data are further divided into nineteen sectors for flexible sector erase capability.
+The 8 bits of data appear on I/O_0 - I/O_7 while the addresses are input on A1 to A18; the 16 bits of data appear on $I/O_0 \sim I/O{15}$.
+The A29800 is offered in 44-pin SOP and 48-Pin TSOP packages.
+This device is designed to be programmed insystem with the standard system 5.0 volt VCC supply.
 Additional 12.0 volt VPP is not required for in-system write or erase operations.
-However, the A29002 can also be programmed in standard EPROM programmers.
+However, the A29800 can also be programmed in standard EPROM programmers.

-The A29002 has the first toggle bit, I/O6, which indicates whether an Embedded Program or Erase is in progress, or it is in the Erase Suspend.
-Besides the I/O6 toggle bit, the A29002 has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase.
-The A29002 also offers the ability to program in the Erase Suspend mode.
-The standard A29002 offers access times of 55, 70, 90, 120, and 150 ns, allowing high-speed microprocessors to operate without wait states.
-To eliminate bus contention the device has separate chip enable ( $\overline{\mbox{CE}}$ ), write enable ( $\overline{\mbox{WE}}$ ) and output enable ( $\overline{\mbox{OE}}$ ) controls.
+The A29800 has the first toggle bit, I/O6, which indicates whether an Embedded Program or Erase is in progress, or it is in the Erase Suspend.
+Besides the I/O6 toggle bit, the A29800 has a second toggle bit, I/O2, to indicate whether the addressed sector is being selected for erase.
+The A29800 also offers the ability to program in the Erase Suspend mode.
+The standard A29800 offers access times of 55, 70 and 90 ns, allowing high-speed microprocessors to operate without wait states.
+To eliminate bus

 - Typical 100,000 program/erase cycles per sector

 - 20-year data retention at 125°C

 - Reliable operation for the life of the system

 - Compatible with JEDEC-standards

 - Pinout and software compatible with single-powersupply Flash memory standard

 - Superior inadvertent write protection

 - Data Polling and toggle bits

 - Provides a software method of detecting completion of program or erase operations

 - Erase Suspend/Erase Resume

 - Suspends a sector erase operation to read data from, or program data to, a non-erasing sector, then resumes the erase operation

 - Hardware reset pin (RESET)

-- Hardware method to reset the device to reading array data (not available on A290021)
+- Hardware method to reset the device to reading array data

 - Package options

-- 32-pin P-DIP, PLCC, or TSOP (Forward type)
+- 44-pin SOP or 48-pin TSOP (I)